alunmorris/Multi-channel-wireless-voltmeter/README.md

 ![Single view after a few seconds](https://user-images.githubusercontent.com/4630866/99881507-2c591080-2c12-11eb-9e34-ab5b6b527589.png)

  The lost signal and battery warnings appear the same as in the Summary view.

+##Repository overview
+The repositry contains C++ code for the Arduino IDE and circuit diagrams.
+The Transmitter and Receiver are in seperate folders.
+Read through the options to set and the compile settings guidance.
+They have been complied on Arduino 1.8.13.

+### Transmitter code
+One .ino file.
+Uses SPI and FR24 and avr/sleep libraries.
+Compiled with with Board Manager megaTinyCore version 2.1.2 or 2.1.5 (the latest as at 21 Nov 2020)